Tamil script: Numerals and symbols

-In Unicode
+Unicode

 Tamil script was added to the Unicode Standard in October 1991 with the release of version 1.0.0.
-The Unicode block for Tamil is U+0B80–U+BFF.
+The Unicode block for Tamil is U+0B80–U+0BFF.
 Grey areas indicate non-assigned code points.
 Most of the non-assigned code points are designated reserved because they are in the same relative position as characters assigned in other South Asian script blocks that correspond to phonemes that don't exist in the Tamil script.

 Efforts to unify the Grantha script with Tamil have been made; however the proposals triggered discontent by some.
 Eventually, considering the sensitivity involved, it was determined that the two scripts should be encoded independently, except for the numerals.

 Proposals to encode characters used for fractional values in traditional accounting practices were submitted.
 Although discouraged by the ICTA of Sri Lanka, the proposal was recognized by the Government of Tamil Nadu and were added to the Unicode Standard in March 2019 with the release of version 12.0.
 The Unicode block for Tamil Supplement is U+11FC0–U+11FFF: